abhialag/quantiphi_QA_pdf/README.md

 A RAG based QA app has been developed with source doc as First 2 chapters of ebook - 'Concepts of Biology'

 # repo structure:
-1. 'src' directory has all the executable codes - pdf_ingest.py, run_inference.py, run_streamlit_inference_api.py
+1. 'src' directory has all the executable codes - pdf_ingest.py, run_inference.py, run_streamlit_inference_api.py. 'constants.py' has the llm, embeddings models mentioned along with configs like chunk_size, overlap.
 2. source_db directory has the source pdf file
 3. Upon first run of pdf_ingest.py, vector_dbs directory will be populated with persisted vector stores.
 4. 'models' directory will have downloaded text generation llama models